 You can breathe history at every corner here:

-The cobblestones, the lovingly restored French colonial-style buildings and the imposing Notre-Dame-des-Victoires Church (one of the oldest stone churches in North America) will immerse you deep into the past.
+Cobblestones, lovingly restored French colonial-style buildings, and the imposing Notre-Dame-des-Victoires church (one of the oldest stone churches in North America) will transport you deep into the past.

 My advice: Simply sit at one of the small sidewalk cafés surrounding the square, observe life—and imagine how the first French settlers arrived here 400 years ago.
 Goosebumps guaranteed!